NebraLtd/Smart-LoRa-Gateway/Documentation/Nebra-Smart-Gateway-Datasheet-manual.md

 ![SmartGatewayBanner](imgs/powerJumper.jpg)

+## Chapter 4 - First Time Setup

+### 4.1 First Power Up
 Once everything is checked then first power up can proceed, to do this connect the external network cable to the bulkhead or turn on the power supply at it's source.

-## Chapter 4 - First Time Setup
+When powering up, you should see the 3 Power LEDs on the mainboard turn on, and then the Power LED on the daughterboard.

+Shortly after the ACT led on the daughterboard should start blinking which indicates it's booting.
+The 2 LEDs on the Ethernet Jack should also light up with a successful network connection.

+The gateway may take 10 minutes to complete it's first power up, during this it will boot up and first re-size the image to fit the storage size.
+After that it'll then reboot automatically and then start to download the latest software from the cloud including the latest up to date UI and LoRa packet forwarders.

+### 4.2 Connecting to the Gateway